Repairs

 The thickness of the glue joint also affects the strength of the joint.
 The thicker the glue joint, the stronger the joint will be.
 However, it is important to note that a thicker glue joint will also take longer to dry.

-See also How to Fix a Cracked Window Sill in 6 Steps
+See also How to Build an Exterior Window Sill for Your Home

 The environmental conditions also affect the strength of wood glue.
 Wood glue is most effective when it is applied in a warm, dry environment.
 If the wood glue is applied in a cold, damp environment, it will not dry as quickly and the joint will not be as strong.